 Tennessee Student Assistance Awards are to provide non-repayable financial assistance to financially needy undergraduate students who are residents of Tennessee and are enrolled, or accepted for enrollment, at a public or an eligible non-public postsecondary educational institution in Tennessee.
 Students must be enrolled at least half time.
 Based on funding, first priority is given to U.S. citizens.
 The amount per year is \$4,000.
 No student will receive an award greater than the amount of tuition and mandatory fees assessed by the institution attended.
 A student's eligibility is determined in the same manner as is eligibility for a Federal Pell Grant.
-Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor as soon after January 1 as possible for the upcoming school year.
-However, these funds are limited, so we highly recommend applying early in order to have your application processed in time to receive money from the Tennessee Student Assistance Award Program.
+Students must have their Free Application for Federal Student Aid (FAFSA) received by the federal processor as soon as possible after January 1 for the upcoming school year.
+However, these funds are limited, so it is highly recommended that a student apply early in order to have an application processed in time to receive money from the Tennessee Student Assistance Award Program.

 Tennessee Education Lottery Scholarship (HOPE) is defined as a grant for study at an eligible postsecondary institution that is funded from net proceeds of the state lottery and awarded to students who are enrolled in college courses at eligible postsecondary institutions.
 It is designed to provide financial assistance to qualified college students in pursuit of postsecondary study at an eligible Tennessee public or private institution.
-The award amounts for the HOPE Scholarship are \$4,000 per year for four-year institutions.
+The award amounts for the HOPE Scholarship are \$3,500 per year for freshmen and sophomores and \$4,500 per year for juniors and seniors attending four-year institutions.
 Requirements for the scholarship are:

 - Must complete the Free Application for Federal Student Aid (FAFSA).
 Applications must be received by September 1 for the fall semester and February 1 for the spring and summer semesters.
 Early application is recommended. - Must have been a Tennessee resident for one year as of September 1 of the academic year of enrollment. - Student must graduate from a Tennessee high school or from a category 1, 2, 3, or 4 private school.
 Categories 1-3 can meet the HOPE requirements based on ACT or GPA.
 Category 4 schools can meet the HOPE requirements by ACT only. - Dependent children of U.S. military, Tennessee National Guard on active duty, and Department of Defense employees, who maintain Tennessee residency while stationed outof-state are eligible. - Must be enrolled full-time in one of the Tennessee public or private institutions, unless approved by the Office of Student Financial Services.
-Contact the Office of Student Financial Services for more details. - Must enroll within 16 months of high school graduation or completion of a home school or GED program. - Home-school students must have been enrolled in an accredited home-school program for a minimum of two years prior to graduating.
-Home school criteria is based on the category of the home-school.
-Check at College Pays or www.tn.gov/collegepays for more information. - An entering freshman (High School Class of 2005 and thereafter) must have a minimum of a 21 ACT (980 SAT) or an overall unweighted minimum 3.0 GPA. - GED applicants must have a minimum 525 and 21 ACT (980 SAT).
+Contact the Office of Student Financial Services for more details. - Must enroll within 16 months of high school graduation or completion of a home-school or GED program.

+- Home-school students must have been enrolled in an accredited home-school program for a minimum of two years prior to graduating.
+Home-school criteria is based on the category of the home school.
+Check at College Pays or www.tn.gov/collegepays for more information. - An entering freshman (High school class of 2005 and thereafter) must have a minimum of a 21 ACT (980 SAT) or an overall unweighted minimum 3.0 GPA. - GED applicants must have a minimum 525 and 21 ACT (980 SAT).